Sydney, 5 Mar 2018 (9am to 12.30 pm)

 This half day workshop will take a participatory approach, blending workshop, tutorial, and hackathon to consider the potential of text analytics tools for supporting writing, and how through use of openly available tools and a data carpentry approach, novices to text analytics – including educators, learning technologists, and others – can be inducted into its potential.
 The tentative schedule is given below:

 9-9.15am – Introduction: Introducing the objectives, organizers and technical set-up for participants.

-9.15- 9.35 am – Introduction to the notebook/workbook: The basics of using Jupyter notebooks with some simple text analysis examples.
+9.15- 9.35 am – Introduction to the notebook and TAP: The basics of using Jupyter notebooks and the Text Analytics Pipeline (TAP).

-11.45am – 12.15 pm – Open discussion: Discussion and co-creation of a shared resource that maps how other text features can be used in pedagogic applications.
+12pm – 12.15 pm – Open discussion: Discussion about other text features that can be used in pedagogic applications, and where to next.